AztecProtocol/engineering-designs/in-progress/7482-sequencer-prover-test-net.md

 ## Introduction

-There is a belief held in Aztec Labs that users will demand an experience with state updates at least every 30 seconds; our current network does not support this demand: each block must be proven before it can be added to the chain.

-This design as drawn from recent thoughts on how we might support such a UX while maintaining a decentralized sequencer set, and we introduce several novel ideas that will allow us to build a minimally viable network within a compressed timeline.
+This design draws heavily from recent thoughts on how we might support a UX with fast state updates while maintaining a decentralized sequencer set; we introduce new ideas that will allow us to build a minimally viable network within a compressed timeline.

 We recognize that there may be aspects of this design that we may wish to change in the future, but we believe that:

-1. The design is viable.
-2. The design can be implemented in the prescribed timeline.
+1. The design meets the requirements and can be implemented in the prescribed timeline.
-3. The design is flexible enough to support future changes.
+2. The design is flexible enough to support future changes.
-4. Collecting feedback as soon as possible from real users within the above constraints is the best way to iterate on the design.
+3. The best way to iterate is through measurement and feedback from users in the wild.

 ### Definitions